 We are not part of the any county government agency, your Chamber of Commerce, Better Business Bureau or other social organizations, but strongly suggest that all businesses join their local Chamber and/or other various business organizations.

 Local Search Force founded and operates the County Advertising Board.
-And yes, we hope that some participants or visitors may inquire about using our services.
+And yes, we hope that some participants or visitors may inquire about using our awesome internet marketing and website design services.

 Why participate in the County Advisory Board?

 - Focused on promoting good news, not a complaint resolution center

 - Features the business people and the good works of their businesses

 - Validates the risks small business people accept